Home | List of Moves |

 Take a Big Risk

-When you do something dangerous, felonious, violent, or imprudent describe the what you fear might happen, mark Heat and roll + most relevant attribute.
+When you risk physical harm, break the law, challenge social norms, or make a scene describe your objective and what you’re prepared to give up to succeed, mark Heat and roll + most relevant attribute.
 Outcomes should align with the fiction.
 You probably can’t defeat a trained warrior in one-on-one combat even if you roll a 10+.

 Scheme Moves